hanchiang/my-website-hashnode/cl3zbfhrb00oc77nvhgus26vl.md

 Previously: [Why Blog with ghost platform?](https://www.yaphc.com/blog-ghost-platform/) **2020 update:** _I have moved from ghost to WordPress, because I value the inclusiveness of the writing experience from WordPress and my chosen theme, instead of having to do some hackarounds for common features such as social links._

 I discussed some of the merits and drawbacks of using the ghost platform from my own personal experience.
 In this post, I will talk about the approach that I use to bring my ghost website from a localhost development environment to a live website hosted on [Netlify](https://www.netlify.com/), a static web host.

 # Why static website, and with ghost?

 ## Static website

-First, a static website is a website that consist of just a bunch of `HTML` files, together with `CSS` and `JS` assets.
-Think of the olden days where websites display the same content to every user.
-Every time a new piece of content needs to be added to the website, they are manually written into the these files.
+First, a static website is a website that consists of just a bunch of `HTML` files, together with `CSS` and `JS` assets.

+Think of the olden days when websites display the same content to every user.
+Every time a new piece of content needs to be added to the website, they are manually written into these files.

 When a user visits your website, the relevant files are directly served to them without the need for a server to generate them on the fly because there is no database.

 **Static vs dynamic website**